Mos Eisley: Filming

 The exterior scene was initially filmed in 1976 at the little town of Ajim, which is a fishing port on the Isle of Djerba, Tunisia.
 The film crew added some false frontage to the structure, which has seen no refurbishment since 1976.
 The local owner was reimbursed eight dollars a day.
 The interior set was constructed and filmed on Stage 6, Elstree Studios near London.
 Harrison Ford filmed his first scene with Alec Guinness; Ford later remarked that the prospect of working with Guinness "scared the shit out of me".
 As filming progressed, Lucas encountered many problems; the production was running over-budget and both cast and crew were suffering health problems.
 Stuart Freeborn fell ill and was unable to complete his work on the cantina creature masks.

 In early 1977, under pressure to complete his movie (now more than $2 million over budget), Lucas negotiated limited additional funding from 20th Century Fox executives to support second unit filming.
 Some of the most important additional footage shot was to enhance the cantina scene at Hollywood Center Studios.
 Lucas had been dissatisfied with the make-up in previous shots due to Freeborn's illness, and was now able to fully realize the scene with several close-ups of alien creatures, complete with Freeborn's masks.
 Lucas also supplemented the limited coverage he had from the Tunisia footage with footage from Death Valley.
-The new material was cut into the film by Lucas's editors, including Lucas's wife, Marcia Lucas.
+The new material was cut into the film by Lucas's editors, including Lucas's then-wife, Marcia Lucas.

 Lucas remained dissatisfied with the final cut of the cantina scene, and beginning with Lucasfilm's release of the Special Edition of Star Wars in 1997, made a number of changes to it.
 He adjusted the confrontation between Han Solo and Greedo, to portray Greedo firing at Han first.
 This change was repeatedly further altered and has proved one of the most controversial among Star Wars fans, giving rise to the popular slogan "Han shot first" in protest of it.
 For the 2004 DVD, the opening sequence of the cantina scene was modified to replace some practical creatures with completely new computer-generated aliens.
 This includes, for example, a sinister werewolf-like creature, which was replaced by a pipe-smoking reptile.